HuyaneMatsu/hata/docs/topics/user_menu.md

 ### Introduction

 User menu allows you to create `Pagination` like mini-apps, where you wait for reactions and then respond.
-The user menu's runner executes the middle layer, which deals with waiting, timeout and race conditions.
+The user menu-runner executes the middle layer which deals with waiting, timeouts and race conditions.

 > This is an experimental feature.